-E-commerce has been evolving at such a rapid pace, it may be challenging to know what’s next.
-How will consumers’ preferences change one year from now, or even five years from now?
+E-commerce has been evolving at such a rapid pace, it may be challenging to know what comes next.
+How will consumers’ preferences change one year from now or even five years from now?
+In light of recent global events and market disruptions, what continued shifts can we expect?
 The ability to predict the future of e-commerce becomes even more difficult for cross-border merchants.
-It’s hard enough to prepare for the future in one market that brands are already familiar with – what about multiple countries where each consumer market has varying needs and expectations?
+It’s hard enough to prepare for the future in one market that brands are already familiar with.
+What about multiple countries where each consumer market has varying needs and expectations?

-Based on Flow's research and interaction with cross border merchants and consumers, here are three trends we're following closely.
+Based on Flow's past research and interaction with cross-border merchants and consumers, here are three trends we're following closely.

 1. E-commerce categories will become even more specialized.

 There’s been a rise in Digitally Native Vertical Brands (DNVBs) over the past 10 years.
 A DNVB is a direct-to-consumer micro-brand that was born on the internet and is often selling in a single product category that is hyper-focused on the digital customer experience.
 These brands usually control their own distribution, so they govern their products sourced directly from a manufacturer and sold directly to the end-user.
 This control allows for higher profit margins which can translate into higher marketing budgets for these brands.
 As a result of their digital focus and disintermediation of supply chains and distribution models, DNVBs are able to grow quickly.

 There are several reasons for DNVBs’ impact on e-commerce.
 First, they are removing the “middle man” in the supply chain of traditional systems and doing direct-sourcing.
 This allows them to quickly innovate on product design and to develop what customers want in near real-time.
 DNVBs are influencing how e-commerce works as a whole – on both an international and a local level.
 These brands are setting the standard for loyalty with customers by providing extremely personalized customer experiences.
 This level of personalization is something customers are beginning to expect from all brands more and more.